kfahn22/NOAA_final_project/noaa.md

 ## Synopsis

-It is perhaps not surprising that the economic cost of Hurricane Katrina (2005) is an order of magnitude above all other weather events in the Storm data set.  (add more detail here)  What is perhaps unexpected is that excessive heat leads to the most deaths.
+This It is perhaps not surprising that the economic cost of Hurricane Katrina (2005) is an order of magnitude above all other weather events in the Storm data set.
+What is perhaps unexpected is that excessive heat leads to the most deaths.
 As my daughter pointed out, if the news outlets warn of a major impending storm, most reasonable people make plans to move out of harm's way.
 This is less likely to be true when there is a forecast of higher than normal temperatures; hence, the higher death rate.
-Other the other hand, tornados lead to a greater number of injuries, perhaps due to air-born debrie.
+While excessive heat causes the most deaths, tornados lead to a greater number of toal injuries and deaths.

 Does the document have a synopsis that describes and summarizes the data analysis in less than 10 sentences?

 ##  Data Processing

+Thanks to Mentor Usama Khalil's useful post on cleaning the storm data.
+[1]
-Thanks to Mentor Usama Khalil's useful post on cleaning the storm data. [https://www.coursera.org/learn/reproducible-research/discussions/all/threads/38y35MMiEeiERhLphT2-QA]  and this guide to handling the coding of CROPDMGEXP and PROPDMGEXP [https://rstudio-pubs-static.s3.amazonaws.com/58957_37b6723ee52b455990e149edde45e5b6.html]
+[https://www.coursera.org/learn/reproducible-research/discussions/all/threads/38y35MMiEeiERhLphT2-QA]  and this guide to handling the coding of CROPDMGEXP and PROPDMGEXP [https://rstudio-pubs-static.s3.amazonaws.com/58957_37b6723ee52b455990e149edde45e5b6.html]